Louis Braille: Honors and tributes

-The immense personal legacy of Louis Braille was described in a 1952 essay by T.S.
-Eliot:
+The immense personal legacy of Louis Braille was described in a 1952 essay by T. S. Eliot:

-Braille's childhood home in Coupvray is a listed historic building and houses the Louis Braille Museum.
+Braille's childhood home in Coupvray is a listed historic building and houses the Louis Braille museum, which contains a portrait miniature of him by Lucienne Filippi.
 A large monument to him was erected in the town square which was itself renamed Braille Square.
 On the centenary of his death, his remains were moved to the Panthéon in Paris.
 In a symbolic gesture, Braille's hands were left in Coupvray, reverently buried near his home.

 Statues and other memorials to Louis Braille can be found around the world.
 He has been commemorated in postage stamps worldwide, and the asteroid 9969 Braille was named for him in 1992.
 The Encyclopædia Britannica lists him among the "100 Most Influential Inventors Of All Time".

 A Google Doodle for Louis Braille's 197th birthday in 2006 was shown on Google's homepage, spelling "Google" in braille.

 The 200th anniversary of Braille's birth in 2009 was celebrated throughout the world by exhibitions and symposiums about his life and achievements.
 Among the commemorations, Belgium and Italy struck 2-euro coins, India released a set of two commemorative coins (Rs 100 and Rs 2), and the USA struck a one dollar coin, all in Braille's honor.

-World Braille Day is celebrated every year on Braille's birthday, 4 January.
+World Braille Day is celebrated every year on Braille's birthday, 4 January, since 2019.